Ukiah Brain Injury Lawyer

 - Surgery: In some situations, doctors might perform emergency surgery to prevent cerebral herniation.
 A cerebral herniation can be fatal.

 The video below takes a look at the new technology and treatments of traumatic brain injuries.Brain Injury Lawyers in Ukiah, CA

-At AutoAccident.com, we have extensive experience handling brain injury cases for our clients throughout northern California, including in Lake, Mendocino, and Sonoma counties.
+At AutoAccident.com, we have extensive experience handling brain injury cases for our clients throughout northern California, including Lake, Mendocino, and Sonoma counties.

 Our injury lawyers understand the life-changing and severe effects of a brain injury.
-We are dedicated to helping you get full compensation for the hardships you have suffered due to your brain injury.
+We are dedicated to helping you get full compensation for the hardships you have suffered from your brain injury.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 8.3.21]